A lovely choice for brunch or dessert, this super moist blueberry rhubarb buckle is topped with the most delicious cardamom and cinnamon streusel.

 - Dark brown sugar: Also for the cake and the streusel.

-- White sugar: Again for the cake and streusel, but also for the fruit.
+- Granulated sugar: Again for the cake and streusel, but also for the fruit.

 - Fresh blueberries